Estonia

 Legislated Leaves

-The duration of the annual vacation is 28 days.
-An extended vacation is granted in the case of some professions, such as state officials and local government officials, teachers, academic, pedagogical, and scientific staff, and others.
-National holidays and public holidays are not included in the vacation duration calculations.
-Employees may be granted unpaid leave at their request for a period established by the parties’ agreement.
+The duration of the annual vacation is 28 days; an extended vacation is granted in certain professions, such as state officials and local government officials, teachers, academic, pedagogical, and scientific staff, among others.
+National holidays and public holidays are excluded from the calculation of vacation duration.
+An employee may be granted unpaid leave at their request for a period mutually agreed upon between the parties.

-• Parental leave – A mother or a father shall be granted parental leave at her or his request for raising a child of up to 3 years of age.
-The state pays the parental benefit.
-Together the maternity benefit and the parental benefit are paid for 575 days.
+- Parental leave – A mother or father may be granted parental leave at their request to care for a child up to 3 years of age.
+The state pays for the parental benefit.
+Together, the maternity benefit and the parental benefit are paid for a period of 475 days.

-• Sickness – in case of sickness, the employee can be given up to 182 calendar days of paid sick leave (max 250 days per year).
-The gross wage during this period is 70% of their last year’s average salary.
+- Sickness – In the case of sickness, the employee can be granted up to 182 calendar days of paid sick leave (a maximum of 250 days per year).
+The gross wage during this period is 70% of his or her last year’s average salary.
 The employer pays the wage from the 4th to the 8th day of sickness, and the state starts on the 9th day.
+Many higher percentile employers pay the sickness benefit starting from the 1st or second day of sickness.

-Unemployment insurance is compulsory insurance collected to pay employees benefits in the event of unemployment.
+Unemployment insurance is a compulsory insurance that is collected to pay benefits to employees in the event of unemployment.
 All employees pay 1.6% of their gross earnings, and employers pay 0.8% of the payroll for unemployment insurance.
-Unemployment insurance is withheld from employees’ salaries automatically.
-Persons who are old enough to receive an old-age pension do not have to pay unemployment insurance.
+Unemployment insurance is withheld from the employee’s salary automatically.
+Individuals who are eligible for an old-age pension are exempt from paying unemployment insurance.

-A legal resident of the EU has the right to apply for an unemployment insurance benefit from the country where they last worked and paid taxes.
-The period a person has worked and paid unemployment insurance contributions in other EU countries is considered when deciding whether and how long a person is entitled to receive the unemployment insurance benefit.
-The sum of the benefit paid by Estonia is calculated based on the wages earned in Estonia.
+A legal resident of the EU has the right to apply for unemployment insurance benefits from the country where they last worked and paid taxes.
+The time a person has worked and paid unemployment insurance contributions in other EU countries is considered when deciding whether and for how long they are entitled to receive the unemployment insurance benefit.
+The sum of the benefits paid by Estonia is calculated based on the wages earned in Estonia.

 If a person does not meet the conditions to receive an unemployment insurance benefit or has exhausted their rights to a benefit, they may still qualify for the state unemployment allowance.